Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 - Participations in the equity of Andorran companies

-- Debt or financial instruments issued by Andorran entities
+- Debt or financial instruments issued by Andorran entities, including banks

 - Debt instruments issued by any public administration of the Principality of Andorra

-- Life insurance products contracted with entities resident in the Principality of Andorra
+- Life insurance products contracted with entities resident in Andorra

 - Non-interest-bearing deposits with the Andorran Financial Authority